aquasecurity/tracee/README.md

 * do_exit - indicates exited processes

 Adding new events (especially system calls) to Tracee is straightforward, but one should keep in mind that tracing too many events may cause system performance degradation.
-Other than that, as perf event buffer is limited in size (2^17), having too many events will cause samples to be lost (an error message will then be shown as part of the output)
+Other than that, as perf event buffer is limited in size (2^17), having too many events can cause samples to be lost (an error message will then be shown as part of the output).
+For this reason, *read* and *write* syscalls are deliberately excluded from Tracee.

 ## TODO